opensearch-project/documentation-website/_api-reference/index-apis/shrink-index.md

 PUT /<index-name>/_shrink/<target-index>
 ```

-When creating new indices with this operation, remember that OpenSearch indices have the following naming restrictions:
+When creating new indexes with this operation, remember that OpenSearch indexes have the following naming restrictions:

 - All letters must be lowercase.
 - Index names can't begin with underscores (`_`) or hyphens (`-`).